 When it comes to folding towels, there is no right or wrong method — it is all about what works for you.
 More often than not, what works for you will be determined by the size of the space that you are working with.
+And the size and plushness of your bath towel ofc.
 One way to ensure that a small bathroom feels clean is by making sure your towels are nicely organized and folded (rather than in a heap on the floor).

 Good to know

 Time: Under 10 minutes (well, depends how many towels you have!)

 Helpful hints: Space can be an issue and Swingler herself doesn’t have a dedicated linen closet.
 Therefore, she doesn’t have room to stack her towels in size order, nor shelf dividers to separate them to mimic all of those gorgeous Pinterest images we are all familiar with.
 Whenever Swingler organizes anything, she always tries to avoid stacking items in piles, especially when it comes to organizing items that are similar but arrive in different sizes.

 She is also a huge advocate of keeping things close to where you use them, as this saves time.
 As she keeps her bed sheets in drawers under the bed so that they are close at hand when the time comes for swapping them for fresh ones.

 Step 1: Fold in half

 The tuck-fold method is a very simple and effective way to fold towels.
 Start by laying your towel out on a flat surface and folding it in half.